michael-hartmann/caps/docs/manual/manual.rst

     # L/R, L, R, T, ldim, E*(L+R)/(hbar*c)
     0.009999999999999998, 5e-07, 5e-05, 300, 701, -326.8806691538941

-As indicated in the comment line referring to the model used, a Drude model is used to evaluate the zeroth Matsubara frequency.
+As indicated in the comment line referring to the model used, the zeroth Matsubara frequency is evaluated by means of a Drude model.
 In order to obtain the corresponding result where the plasma model is used instead for the zeroth Matsubara frequency, the value given in the comment line starting with ``# plasma =`` can be used.
 The value given there, i.e. -26.69... in our example, is given in units of :math:`k_\mathrm{B}T/2` and corresponds to the additional